Laboratoires Expanscience: The Mustela Foundation

 Founded in 1982 by the father of the current President of Laboratoires Expanscience under the aegis of the Fondation de France, the Mustela Foundation is aimed at child health professionals and its objective is to promote research and other projects on child development and parenting worldwide.

 Since its creation, the Mustela Foundation has supported research by awarding scientific research grants and since 2007 via the Research-Action prize which finances a project led by practicians on the ground and/or researchers working on a topic set out by the scientific committee of the Mustela Foundation.

 In 2006, the Mustela Foundation launched a prize for social pediatrics in partnership with the Société Française de Pédiatrie to support a project promoting the positive treatment of children and their families.
 The Mustela Foundation also carries out action for health protection by distributing free literature.

-The Mustela Foundation launched a prize for maieutic in France in 2012, in Belgium in 2014, in Poland in 2015, in Spain in 2017 and in Turkey in 2019.
-In 2018, the Mustela Foundation launched the Awakening of the Senses Research Grant in France.
+The Mustela Foundation launched a prize for maieutic in France in 2012, in Belgium in 2014, in Spain in 2017 and in Turkey in 2019.
+In 2022, the Mustela Foundation launched the Vulnerabilities Research Grant in France.